safithetechi/weather-app/README.md

 }
 ```

-This functions the numeric date which is used as an identifier
+This function returns the numeric date which is used as an identifier
 ```javascript
 const TimeStampToUTCDate = (timeStamp)=>{